Vary Peri

-Vary Peri (幻变精灵之蛋糕甜心 (Huàn biàn jīnglíng dàngāo tiánxīn)), also called Sweets Fairy or Magical Wizard Cake Fairy is a 2012 Korean-Chinese Cel Shaded 3D animated series based on character created by InfinityOne Comics Entertainment, animated by Alpha Group Company in China & CJ E&M in South Korea.
+Vary Peri (幻变精灵之蛋糕甜心 (Huàn biàn jīnglíng dàngāo tiánxīn)), also called Sweets Fairy or Magical Wizard Cake Fairy is a Chinese Cel Shaded 3D Animated series animated by Alpha Group Company.
 It was produced by Anthony Chen, directed by Han Feng and written by Lu Lingyi, Wang Wei and Ming Riye.
-It first aired on the Chinese channel Golden Eagle Television and the Cable channel JiaJia Kids from 10 November 2012 to 18 February 2013 with a total of 40 episodes.
+It first aired on the Satellite TV channel JiaJia Kids and later on Youman Cartoon Satellite in China TV from 10 November 2012 to 16 December 2012 with a total of 40 Episodes.

 Vary Peri is officially based on the toys of the same name which utilizes a pop-up function when pressed.
 The overall theme of the series is Desserts and Sweets, as shown to the main characters and the setting.
 The series is very notable for copying various concepts from Spin Master and Sega Sammy Holdings's toy franchise Zoobles, particularly the Japanese/Korean Version.

 Story

 The Sweetsheart Kingdom (甜心王国 (Tiánxīn wángguó)) is a magical world filled with various sweets and pastries, inhabited by animal people who are good patisseries and cooks having their own expertise on each dessert.
 The kingdom's only Princess, Mousse Bibi is soon going to ascend to the throne as the new Queen, however all she cared for in life is to taste various kinds of cakes and sweets.
 One day, Lyan, her royal adviser, set up a plan by making her suffer Ageusia.
 As she is shocked that she can no longer taste anything, he told her that the only way to cure her condition is to search for the legendary magic called Delicious Miracle (美味奇迹 (Měiwèi qíjī)).
 She immediately left the castle and venture outside, not knowing to her that Lyan is doing this to eradicate her.

 Upon her arrival at the town called Cake Village (蛋糕村 (Dàngāo cūn)), she first met a denizen of the village named Mocha Dennis, who is very obsessed on his looks.
 Though the meeting between both him and Bibi is unsettling.
-She is also unaware that she possesses a hidden potential that would help her search for the legendary magic and be the key on changing the fate of the Sweetsheart Kingdom once and for all!
+She is also unaware that she possesses a hidden potential that would help her search for the legendary magic and be the key on changing the fate of the Sweetsheart Kingdom.